argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aqr_diagrams_c.svg" %}

 As result of the operation, the Service updates the Questionnaire and returns it to the Form Filler.
-It identifies the adaptive questionnaire items by their  `definiton` or `linkID` elements and determines the next question based on the responses.
+It identifies the adaptive questionnaire items by their `definition` or `linkID` elements and determines the next question based on the responses.
 It may also calculate intermediate and/or cumulative scores.
 The Service updates the contained Questionnaire with the next question and scores if scoring is done and returns it within the QuestionnaireResponse.

 {% include img-narrow.html img="aqr_diagrams_d.svg" %}

- This step is repeated until the adaptive questionnaire is done or the Questionnaire has timed out or another error has occured.
+ This step is repeated until the adaptive questionnaire is done or the Questionnaire has timed out or another error has occurred.

 #### APIs